osartun/Backbone.Undo.js/README.md

 An extremely simple Undo-Manager for Backbone.js

-## Is this the right Undo-Manager for me?

-Backbone.Undo.js is very simple to handle.
-It's made to *just work*.
-However this simplicity can also have downsides as it might not be suitable for a very complex application.

 ### Advantages of Backbone.Undo.js

 *   Easy to include **and exclude**

-    In comparison to other Backbone-based undo-managers like *Backbone.memento*, you don't have to modify your models or collections to use Backbone.Undo.js.
+    In comparison to other Backbone-based undo-managers like *memento*, you don't have to modify your models or collections to use Backbone.Undo.js.
+You can have your whole application already set up with all the models and collections and then add the undo-manager.
 That makes it easy to not only include Backbone.Undo.js, but also to remove it again.

 *   Uses Backbone-Events

     To detect an action, Backbone.Undo.js listens to the events Backbone triggeres automatically.
 You don't have to do anything.
 You don't have to `store()` or `restore()` certain states.
 Nothing.

 *   Memory-friendly

     Backbone.Undo.js only stores changes, instead of snapshots (clones of models/collections).

-*   Detects connected actions
+*   Optimized for Usability

     In a sophisticated webapp one click of the user might trigger several Backbone-Events which are stored as several Undo-Actions within the Undo-Stack.
 If the user then calls `undo()` it shouldn't just undo the latest action, it should undo all the actions which were triggered by the user's click.
 Backbone.Undo.js has a way to figure out which actions belong together and then undoes/redoes all of them.

-*   Made for the user

-    If you're using a shortcut-library you can bind shortcuts which call `undo()` or `redo()` to undo/redo an action.
-It's incredibly easy.

 ## Getting started

 Like with all the other JavaScript-Libraries you only need to include Backbone.Undo.js into your webpage or webapp to make it available.
 As Backbone.Undo.js depends on Backbone you need Backbone, which again depends on underscore.js (or lowdash.js) and jQuery (or zepto).
 Make sure to include all these files before Backbone.Undo.js as it relies on these libraries:

     <script src="jquery.js"></script>
     <script src="underscore.js"></script>